Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: System Model

-where $\mathcal{N}_{m,r}^{\chi}$ denote the set comprising all PA elements located between the $m$-th input port and the $r$-th region. $\delta_{n} \in [0,1]$ denotes the power radiation ratio at the $n$-th PA based on the coupled-mode theory of PA~\cite{wang2025modeling}.
-This means that, when the signal $x$ travels through the $n$-th PA, it radiates $\sqrt{\delta_n} x$ into the free space, while $\sqrt{1-\delta_n} x$ remains propagating within the waveguide.
+Based on coupled-mode theory of PA~\cite{wang2025modeling}, when the signal $x$ travels through the $n$-th PA, it radiates $\sqrt{\delta_n} x$ into free space, while $\sqrt{1-\delta_n} x$ remains propagating within the waveguide.
 As can be observed, the expressions for $ \xi^{\chi}_{m,n_{r}}$ can be divided into three parts, respectively accounting for the remaining power from the $m$-th input port to the $r$-th region, remaining power in the $r$-th region, and the radiating power at the $n_r$-th PA.